Tool Confirmation and Custom Tools

 raise ValueError(f"Unknown tool: {tool_name}")

-with client.beta.agents.sessions.stream(session.id) as stream:
+with client.beta.sessions.events.stream(session_id=session.id) as stream:

 for event in stream:

-if event.type == "tool_use" and event.tool_name == "query_customer_database":
+if event.type == "agent.custom_tool_use" and event.tool_name == "query_customer_database":

 result = handle_tool_call(event.tool_name, event.tool_input)